YouvenZ/MARIO_challenge.github.io/content/docs/compose/Proceedings_MARIO_DIAMOND_MICCAI.md

 +++
 description = "Proceedings from the MICCAI 2024 challenges DIAMOND and MARIO, focusing on the image-based prediction of retinal disease progression using artificial intelligence.
-This volume includes state-of-the-art approaches addressing Diabetic Macular Edema and Age-related Macular Degeneration, highlighting patient-specific predictive modeling using multimodal retinal imaging data." title = "Proceedings: Image-Based Prediction of Retinal Disease Progression" weight = 15
+This volume includes state-of-the-art approaches addressing Diabetic Macular Edema and Age-related Macular Degeneration, highlighting patient-specific predictive modeling using multimodal retinal imaging data." title = "📚 Proceedings: Image-Based Prediction of Retinal Disease Progression" weight = 15
 +++